Best King Size Mattresses of 2023

-King mattresses can really get up there in price, costing anywhere from $2,000 to well over $3,000.
-The original Nectar mattress, on the other hand, costs just $1,299 for a king mattress, but you wouldn’t know it based on the quality.
+King mattresses can really get up there in price, with prices that range from around $2,000 to well over $3,000.
+The original Nectar mattress, on the other hand, costs just $1,299 for a king mattress—but you wouldn’t know it based on the mattress’s high quality.

-Scoring an 8.5/10 or above on 10 out of our 14 evaluation categories, the Nectar performs as well as or better than many of its more expensive competitors.
+With scores of 8.5/10 or above on 10 out of our 14 evaluation categories, the Nectar performs as well as or better than many of its more expensive competitors.
 Couples should enjoy the motion isolation that this mattress provides, thanks to its 8.5/10 motion transfer score.
-Side sleepers can rest more comfortably thanks to the Nectar’s pressure-relieving abilities.
+And side sleepers can rest more comfortably due to the Nectar’s pressure-relieving abilities.
 Multiple layers of memory foam help the Nectar earn an 8.5/10 score for pressure relief.

 Helix Midnight Luxe

 Why this is a great king mattress for durability:

 The Helix Midnight Luxe is built for durability from the bottom up, starting with the DuraDense Foam Base Layer topped by a layer of 1,000 individually wrapped pocket coils.
 This foundation helps provide a support and stable base, while the top four layers supply pressure relief and cooling.
 In Mattress Advisor testing, the Midnight Luxe earns a 9/10 durability score due to this balance of structure, support, and comfort.

 In addition to pressure relief, this premium hybrid mattress also earns high marks for spine alignment in our testing process, making it a good choice for side sleepers and people with aches and pains.